We believe that everyone who comes into contact with Children's Social Care Services should:

 This is the end of the council’s internal statutory children’s social care complaints procedure.

-Local Government Ombudsman (LGO)
+Local Government and Social Care Ombudsman (LGSCO)

-Local Government Ombudsman Advice Team
+Local Government and Social Care Ombudsman Advice Team

 PO Box 4771